Saint Anselm College

 Key Note Speaker: Sudi Lett

-The Center for Intercultural Learning and Inclusion invites all staff, faculty and students to attend the Dr. Martin Luther King Jr. Dinner on Tuesday, January 28th at 4:30 pm at the New Hampshire Institute of Politics.
-This year’s featured speaker is Sudi Lett, Director of Youth and Education at The Granite State Organizing Project.
+The Center for Intercultural Learning and Inclusion invites all staff, faculty and students to attend the Dr. Martin Luther King Jr. Dinner on Tuesday, January 30th at 4:30 p.m. at the New Hampshire Institute of Politics.
+This year’s featured speaker is Sudi Lett, co-founder of BLM in Manchester and NH.
 A delicious dinner buffet will be provided.
-Please register here to attend.

 Sponsored by the Center for Intercultural Learning and Inclusion, Campus Ministry and the Multicultural Student Coalition